sjbiaga/kittens/recursion-4-Defer/README.md

 ```

 The nested `factorialʹ` method has a second parameter "`f`" which stores the partial result, and has as the return type
-`ContT[Eval, Long, Long]`.
-Because of that, the `ContT#eval` can be used to trigger the stack safe computation which results
+`Cont[Long, Long]`.
+Because of that, the `ContT#eval` method can be used to trigger the stack safe computation which results
 in an `Eval[Long]`.
 Although the "`else`" branch could have been written - more direct - as `factorialʹ(n - 1, n * f)`, each
 computation is wrapped in a `ContT.defer`.
 The "recursive" invocation of `factorialʹ` is stack safe because it is wrapped in
 an `Eval.defer`.